-Marc Faber is known as Dr. Doom because of his always negative market sentiment.
+Marc Faber is known as Dr. Doom because of his perma negative market sentiment.
 This is called being a perma-bear.

 His sentiment is excellently presented in his book Tomorrow’s Gold, Asia’s age of discovery.
 In that book, he tackles market cycles and focuses to a large degree on the downswings instead of concentrating on the upswings.

 Description of the Marc Faber portfolio

 Marc Faber’s trepidation of the market shows in his investment portfolio.
 The model portfolio comes from Meb Faber (no relation) and his book Global Asset Allocation: A Survey of the World’s Top Asset Allocation Strategies.

 50% of Marc Faber’s portfolio is in real assets, gold, and REITs.
 25% is in bonds.